jh1993/Bugfixes/README.txt

 - Shield Burn upgrade of Siphon Shields description clarified to state that it's a single hit.
 - Effects triggered at the start of your turn, before you take an action, is now visible in the combat log of the previous turn.
 Only relevant if you use mods.
 - Bone Splinter shrine, Combust Poison, and a few other bursts no longer hit the central tile twice.
+- The description of the poison debuff in spell descriptions changed to include the healing penalty.

 Known bugs that cannot be fixed due to them being functions instead of class methods:
 - The push() function does not work when trying to push by 1 square diagonally.
 Can be fixed by changing the target point to 3 times the squares pushed instead of 2 squares.